ElyesBradai/Fish-Ai/README.md

 This is a screenshot of the simulations runnning and the Ai trying to solve the maze.

 ![Screenshot 3](https://github.com/ElyesBradai/Fish-Ai/blob/main/ReadME-pictures/Capture3.PNG)
-This is a screenshot of the completed level running in loop and an image of the inputed neural network.
+This is a screenshot of the completed level running in loop and an image of the inputted neural network.

 ## Contributing